shaik1002/biggitlabbomb/doc/user/project/import/index.md

 Until they are reassigned, contributions display as associated with the placeholder.
 Placeholder memberships do not display in member lists.

-#### Exceptions

-A placeholder user is created for each user on the source instance, except in the following scenarios:

-- You are importing a project from [Gitea](gitea.md) and the user has been deleted on Gitea before the import.
-  Contributions from these "ghost users" are mapped to the user who imported the project and not to a placeholder user.
-- You have exceeded your [placeholder user limit](#placeholder-user-limits).
-Contributions from any new users after exceeding your limit are mapped to a single import user.

 #### Placeholder user attributes